About the Journal

 Quipukamayoc magazine receives manuscripts, in Spanish, English or Portuguese, that fit its style and nature.
 These must be unpublished and have not been published in other journals or theses, partially or totally.

-The manuscript must be accompanied by a publication request signed by the corresponding author (author with whom continuous communication will be maintained during the editorial process), as well as the sworn statement (signed by each author) that supports that it is an original and unpublished writing, that is not in the process of publication in another journal, and that there is no conflict of interest, due to financial or material support.
+The manuscript must be accompanied by a publication request signed by the corresponding author (author with whom continuous communication will be maintained during the editorial process), as well as the sworn statement (signed by each author) that supports that it is an original and unpublished writing, that is not in the process of publication in another journal, and that there is no conflict of interest, due to financial or material support, and the open science compliance form.

 The author must send their article, complying with all the guidelines, along with its mandatory documentation, through the virtual platform of the Quipukamayoc magazine.